-(1) Definitions.-In this subsection: (A) HURRICANE HOLE.-The term "Hurricane Hole" means the natural salt-water body of water within the Duesenbury Tracts of the eastern parcel of the Tarpon

-Basin boundary adjustment and accessed by Duesenbury

-(B) Map.-The term "map" means the map entitled "Proposed Tarpon Basin Boundary Revision", numbered 160/80,012, and dated May 2008.

-(C) SECRETARY.-The term "Secretary" means the Sec-

-retary of the Interior.

-(Ď) TARPON BASIN PROPERTY.-The term "Tarpon Basin

-property" means land that-
+(1) Definitions.-In this subsection:

+- (A) HURRICANE HOLE.-The term "Hurricane Hole" means the natural salt-water body of water within the Duesenbury Tracts of the eastern parcel of the Tarpon Basin boundary adjustment and accessed by Duesenbury - (B) Map.-The term "map" means the map entitled "Proposed Tarpon Basin Boundary Revision", numbered 160/80,012, and dated May 2008. - (C) SECRETARY.-The term "Secretary" means the Secretary of the Interior. - (Ď) TARPON BASIN PROPERTY.-The term "Tarpon Basin - property" means land that-
-(i) is comprised of approximately 600 acres of land and water surrounding Hurricane Hole, as generally depicted on the map; and property.

-(ii) is located in South Key Largo.
+(i) is comprised of approximately 600 acres of land and water surrounding Hurricane Hole, as generally depicted on the map; and - (ii) is located in South Key Largo.

-(2) BOUNDARY REVISION.- (A) IN GENERAL.-The boundary of the Everglades National Park is adjusted to include the Tarpon Basin and available for public inspection in the appropriate offices of the National Park Service.
+(2) BOUNDARY REVISION.- (A) IN GENERAL.-The boundary of the Everglades National Park is adjusted to include the Tarpon Basin property.

-(B) ACQUISITION AUTHORITY.-The Secretary may acquire from willing sellers by donation, purchase with donated or appropriated funds, or exchange, land, water, or interests in land and water, within the area depicted on the map, to be added to Everglades National Park.
+- (B) ACQUISITION AUTHORITY.-The Secretary may acquire from willing sellers by donation, purchase with donated or appropriated funds, or exchange, land, water, or interests in land and water, within the area depicted on the map, to be added to Everglades National Park.

-(C) AVAILABILITY OF MAP.-The map shall be on file
+(C) AVAILABILITY OF MAP.-The map shall be on file - and available for public inspection in the appropriate offices - of the National Park Service.